 The course attendees will meet at 6pm on the Sunday start date at the Knepp Estate, West Sussex

 The course finishes at Knepp on the Saturday morning at 9am.

 Students over 16 years of age can travel independently.

 If you are not getting dropped off at Knepp directly, the easiest method of travel is to use the train.
 If you are getting dropped off, please email email@example.com for directions.

 The closest main train station is Horsham.
-Please book your inbound train to arrive at Horsham between*5pm and 6pm on the Sunday*at the beginning of your expedition.
-Please book your outbound train to leave Horsham station between*9am and 10am on the Saturday*at the end of your expedition.
-A member of Opwall staff will meet you at the train station when you arrive and will also be at the station when you depart.
+Please book your inbound train to arrive at Horsham between 5pm and 6pm on the Sunday*at the beginning of your expedition.
+Please book your outbound train to leave Horsham station between 9am and 10am on the Saturday at the end of your expedition.
+A member of Opwall staff will meet you at the train station when you arrive.

-To get from the train station to site and back to the train station at the end of your expedition we have made a transport arrangement with a local taxi service.
-This carries a total cost of £14 per person.
+To get from the train station to site and back to the train station at the end of your expedition we have made a transport arrangement with a local taxi service, there is a charge for this service.
 The taxis will take you directly from the train station to site, and back again, with Opwall staff waiting to meet you at each end.

 For all COVID-19 information please visit this page.